danielhoherd/homepass/README.md

 # Notice about Firmware 11.1 2016-09

-As of firmware 11.1 and September 2016, only the attwifi SSID's in this list are the only ones that work.
-I've left the old ones in, but the default settings will only select the attwifi SSID's from the list.
+As of firmware 11.1 and September 2016, the `attwifi` SSID's are the only ones in this list that work.
+I've left the old ones in, but the default settings should only select the `attwifi` SSID's from the list.

 # Purpose